 ICT & Computing

-Staffing: Mr B Redmond (Head of Department) and Mr H Daniel-Sam (Teacher of Computing)
+Staffing: Mr B Redmond (Head of Department) and Mrs S McMaster (Teacher of Computer Science)

 The Computer Science and Information Technology department here at Bury Church of England High School – or the CS&IT department, as we like to be called – are passionate and dedicated specialists within this exciting area of the curriculum, with a deep subject knowledge developed through postgraduate-level education and industrial experience.

 Following the disapplication of the National Curriculum for ICT in 2012, the ICT Department (as was) at Bury Church of England High School has been at the forefront of developing the new Computing curriculum, having been invited to feedback to the DfE on the draft curriculum and involved with leading its implementation within the Local Authority.
 We place a strong emphasis on coding and computer science disciplines, whilst still teaching the skills necessary for every-day IT use.

 - To inspire learners in the wonders of technology through an engaging curriculum in Computer Science and Information Technology.

 - To embrace changes in the curriculum and push forward with new developments in Computer Science courses, whilst also providing a balanced curriculum of both Computer Science and Information Technology aspects.